Krithik-sri/Face_Tracker/README.md

 # Face Tracker

-The Face Tracker project leverages the power of deep learning, utilizing the VGG16 architecture which was fine-tuned for my custom dataset,
+The Face Tracker project leverages the power of deep learning, utilizing the VGG16 architecture which was fine-tuned for a custom dataset,

 ## Preview